IcculusC/fusion-plugin-material-ui/README.md

 import React from 'react';
 import App from 'fusion-react';

+import MuiThemeProvider, {
+  MuiThemeProviderToken,
-import MuiThemeProvider, {MuiThemeProviderToken} from 'fusion-plugin-material-ui';
+} from 'fusion-plugin-material-ui';

 export default () => {
   const app = new App(root);
   // will use the default theme
   app.register(MuiThemeProviderToken, MuiThemeProvider);
   return app;
-}
+};
 ```

 #### Custom Theme